 When you consider translating complex negative emotions into visually stunning creations, it’s no surprise that graphic design is one of the career choices that comes to mind.

-More importantly, the meticulous attention to detail required to achieve career success in this field is a common trait in neurotic individuals – you’ve found the perfect match.
+More importantly, since the meticulous attention to detail required to achieve career success in this field is a common trait in neurotic individuals – you’ve found the perfect match.

 Graphic designers enjoy the creative liberty to turn anxiety into art.
 The precision demanded in this process seamlessly blends, resulting in visually captivating work.